glasskube/glasskube/CONTRIBUTING.md

 ## Development Guide

 Glasskube is developed using the [Go](https://golang.org/) programming language.
 The current version of Go being used is [v1.21](https://go.dev/doc/go1.21).
 It uses go modules for dependency management.

+We use [GNU Make](https://www.gnu.org/software/make/) and do not support other make flavors.

 ### Building